EVPN-VXLAN Configuration

 Configure Overlay VLANs and SVIs

-The Aruba ESP Data Center uses one or more VLANs within each VRF to provide host connectivity.
+One or more VLANs within each VRF provide host connectivity.
 VLAN SVIs provide IP addressing within the fabric.
-The AFC IP Interface workflow creates consistent VLANs across all leaf switches within an overlay VRF.
+The Fabric Composer IP Interface workflow creates consistent VLANs across all leaf switches within an overlay VRF.
 The workflow assigns an SVI IP address, a virtual gateway address, and a locally administered virtual MAC address to the VLAN interface on each leaf switch.
 Aruba Active Gateway permits the SVI IP and virtual gateway to be used on VSX leaf pairs.

 The creation of VLANs and SVIs in this step is prerequisite to binding the VLANs across racks in logically contiguous Layer 2 domains in the next procedure.
 At the end of this procedure, each VLAN’s broadcast domain is scoped to each VSX pair.

-The diagram below illustrates the creation of VLANs in each ToR VSX leaf pair.
+The diagram below illustrates the creation of VLANs on ToR VSX leaf pairs, except the CX 10000 border leaf.

 Step 1 Confirm that the view is set to Configuration/Routing/VRF, then click the • • • symbol next to PROD-DC-VRF and select IP Interfaces.

 Note: The • • • symbol is a shortcut to most options in the ACTIONS menu.
-This shortcut method is available in many AFC contexts.
+This shortcut method is available in many Fabric Composer contexts.
 The IP Interfaces context also can be viewed by clicking the PROD-DC-VRF radio button and selecting IP Interfaces on the ACTIONS menu.

 Step 2 On the Configuration/Routing/VRF/PROD-DC-VRF page, select the right ACTIONS menu below IP INTERFACES and click Add.